 Lkldnow is independent, mobile news to connect you with Lakeland, Fla.
 By illuminating the community, our aim is to empower Lakeland residents to become more engaged with their community.

-Our tools are reporting, curation and aggregation:
+Our tools are reporting and knowledgeable curation:

 Reporting – Our reporting revolves around efforts to make Lakeland a more livable community.